 Dr. Sam Molind left his Montpelier, Vermont practice in 1998 to begin Global Health Outreach (GHO) and directed it for 12 years.
 Prior to his work with GHO, Dr. Molind served as Associate Professor of Surgery at the University of Vermont Medical School and had a private oral and maxillofacial surgery practice in Montpelier.

-Jonathan Imbody serves as Vice President for Government Relations and directs the Christian Medical Association’s Washington Office.
+Jonathan Imbody serves as Director Federal Government Relations and directs the Christian Medical Association’s Washington Office.
 As CMA’s liaison with the federal government, he makes more than 200 personal contacts with Congressional leaders and government officials each year.Read More

 Omari Hodge is originally from Brooklyn, New York but moved to Stone Mountain, Georgia in his teens.
 He attended college at the University of West Georgia where he met his wife Kiera Hodge.
 Through his wife’s hard work and support he was able to attend Morehouse School of Medicine in Atlanta.
 By the time medical school was finished there were a total of four kids in the Hodge family.
 He spent three years in Greenwood, South Carolina for residency and has since relocated to Marietta, Georgia.
 He and his wife have served on a number of trips with CMDA and have recently decided that God was calling them to lead an annual trip in Ethiopia.Read More